knifecake/steady-queue/README.md

 ### Threads, processes and signals

-Workers in Robust Queue use a thread pool to run work in multiple threads, configurable via the `threads` parameter above.
+Workers in Steady Queue use a thread pool to run work in multiple threads, configurable via the `threads` parameter above.
 Besides this, parallelism can be achieved via multiple processes on one machine (configurable via different workers or the `processes` parameter above) or by horizontal scaling.